 One attractive feature is that Figure offers a discount on your interest rate if you agree to automated monthly payments.
 You link your bank account with Figure, and they deduct your payment automatically each month.
 Borrowers can shave 0.25% off their interest rate by agreeing to auto-pay.

-If you want a home equity loan with some added flexibility, Figure’s Home Equity Line could be a perfect fit.
-It’s fast, transparent, and offers more flexibility than a traditional home equity loan.
-However, it offers less flexibility than a traditional HELOC.
+If you want the best of both a home equity loan and a HELOC, Figure’s Home Equity Line could be a perfect fit.
+It’s fast, transparent, and more flexible than a traditional home equity loan.